Case Bezel Machining, Dial Printing and Hand Fitting

-Here we work with vintage 18K gold Breitling chronograph.
-The bezel is missing, dial tarnished and stained, both seconds hands are missing.
+Here, I’m going to write about our work with a vintage, 18K gold Breitling chronograph.
+Is has a few problems: the bezel is missing, the dial is tarnished and stained, and both seconds hands are also missing.

-The movement can be identified by 45-minute chronograph counter positioned at “12”.
-It’s famous Venus 170 calibre.
+The movement can be identified by its 45-minute chronograph counter positioned at “12” (pictured above).

-We will fully strip down and service the movement, but here in review we’ll focus on more complex problems like dial and case restoration.
+For this project we fully stripped down and serviced the movement, but in this review we will focus more on the complex problems, such as the dial and case restoration.

-First of all we make a model of front bezel, based on actual case sizes.
+First of all, we create a model of the front bezel, based on actual case sizes.

-The case and bezel making detailed process can be found in our Ulysse Nardin 14K gold making project.
+A more detailed account of the case and bezel making process can be found in our Ulysse Nardin 14K gold making project.

-The metal blank is being machined with 0,05 – 0,10 mm steps with frequent fitting to the actual case to ensure that it fits firmly and steady.
+The metal blank is then machined in 0,005 – 0,10 mm increments, and with frequent fitting checks to the actual case to ensure that it fits properly.

-Next step is crystal mounting and hands fitting.
-Hands fitting is quite not easy as we have to use about the same age and style hands, original vintage spares.
+The next step is crystal mounting and hand fitting.
+Fitting the hands is not quite as easy as you’d think, as we have to use hands that are roughly the same age and style as the rest of the watch, using original vintage spares.

-All fitted hands must striclty comply with three parameters:
+All fitted hands must strictly comply with three parameters:

 - Deep blue tone

-Stain and tarnish on this dial is not a kind of dust, it’s corrosion in lacquer layer.
-To get rid of those damages, we will have to wash off all the paint remains and make new print on the original dial plate.
+The stains and tarnish on the dial are not really dust, but actually a corrosion in the lacquer layer.
+To get rid of this damage we will have to wash off all the remaining paint, and then make a new print on the original plate.

 Typical stages of dial restoration: